ankitects/faqs/src/what-spaced-repetition-algorithm.md

 ## Review Cards

-Once a card is graduated, it gets an ease factor.
+In SM-2, once a card is graduated, it gets an ease factor.
 By default is 2.5, but you can set another value using the [Deck Options](https://docs.ankiweb.net/deck-options.html?#starting-ease).

 If you press…​